What Is TMS Therapy? Understanding Transcranial Magnetic Stimulation Definition And Benefits

 In most cases of major depressive disorder, medications and/or talk therapy can make a significant positive impact.
 In situations where traditional treatments do not work, which may be referred to as treatment-resistant depression, newer treatments can still offer hope.
 One promising treatment for treatment-resistant depression is transcranial magnetic stimulation, or TMS.

 With TMS therapy, a powerful magnetic field generator, usually in the form of a magnetic coil, is placed near a patient’s head, emitting currents to help stimulate the brain.
-This brain stimulation can help ease symptoms of depression, as well as help to diagnosis and treat other health concerns.
+This non-invasive treatment is a key aspect of what TMS therapy is, helping ease symptoms of depression, as well as helping to diagnose and treat other health concerns.

 TMS is an outpatient procedure.
 You do not have to stay in the hospital to undergo the process, and no recovery time is needed.
 You can go about your day after your treatment.